Geert-Jan77/Disassembler6510/README.md

 Found 5 ascii characters, use "dat" for dataview.
 ```
+all data are represented decimal, not hexadecimal.<br />
-The assemblercode can also be compiled with the compiler in this project.
+The assemblercode can also be compiled with the compiler in this project. <br />
 ![screenshot](https://github.com/Geert-Jan77/Disassembler6510/blob/main/doc/changecolor.png)